pokemon12332112/pokemon12332112/README.md

 - 🌱 I’m currently learning Computer science
 - 💞️ I’m looking to collaborate on AI project
 - 📫 How to reach me: ngoquy12332115@gmail.com
-- ⚡ Fun fact: I'am jazzy
+- ⚡ Fun fact: The most common object in the universe (possessing mass) is the neutrino.

 <!---
 pokemon12332112/pokemon12332112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.